 - If necessary, the administration will notify public health and their advice will be followed.

-- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the symptoms are consistent with COVID-19.
+- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the child receives a positive COVID-19 diagnosis.

 When to Exclude:

 Public health mandates that staff should exclude a sick child when the child has any signs and/or symptoms that are greater than normal, or if the child is unable to participate in regular programming because of illness.

 The administration will report confirmed cases of COVID-19 to the health unit and to the Ministry of Education.
 For the health unit, the administration will complete the COVID-19 Childcare/School Reporting Form for ill children/staff and will fax it to the Simcoe-Muskoka District Health Unit (705-733-7738).
 For Casa children, the administration will report to the Ministry of Education using the Child Care Licensing Site.
-For school-aged children, Grades 1-8, the administration will report confirmed cases of COVID-19 to the Ministry of Education using the on-line reporting tool.
+For school-aged children, Grades 1-8, the administration will report confirmed cases of COVID-19 to the Ministry of Education using the ONSIS on-line reporting tool.

-- Symptoms to look for include but are not limited to: fever, new or worsening cough, shortness of breath, sore throat, runny nose, nasal congestion, headache, muscle aches, tiredness, and a general feeling of being unwell.
+- Symptoms to look for include but are not limited to: fever, new or worsening cough, shortness of breath, sore throat, runny nose, nasal congestion, headache, digestive issues, muscle aches, tiredness, and a general feeling of being unwell.

 - Children in particular should be monitored for atypical symptoms and signs of COVID-19.
 For more information, please see the symptoms outlined in the ‘COVID-19 Reference Document for Symptoms’ on the Ministry of Health’s COVID-19 website.